tinkeractive/servotron/README.md

 File paths specified with tilde will resolve to the user home dir.\
 This can cause errors when running with `sudo`.

-### App User Info
+### App User Auth
 Used to identify user for authorization.\
 Can be parsed from Header or Cookie.\
 If ParseFrom is Header, then specify Field and Type (JWT or String).
 If Type is JWT, then specify Claim.
 If Claim is empty string, then the entire JWT payload is passed.\
 If ParseFrom is Cookie, then specify Name.
-If Name is empty string, then all cookies are passed as JSON key-value pairs.
+If Name is empty string, then all cookies are passed as JSON key-value pairs.\
+Set in the `app_user.auth` parameter and available via `current_setting` function during request.

+### App User Local Params
+Used to set parameters for the duration of the request.\
+Can also be used for sensible defaults in table definitions.\
+The result of the specified query is set in the `app_user.[key]` parameter for the duration of the request.\
+Value is available via the `current_setting` function.

 ### File Servers
 Static content such as HTML.